 Be available, be seen.

-During or following a period of crisis, leaders will have a million tasks to undertake, from damage mitigation, to corporate communications and a myriad of procedural demands as prescribed in organisational policies.
-It is also of important that leaders are clearly visible on the front line too.
+During or following a period of crisis, leaders will have many tasks to undertake, from damage mitigation, to corporate communications and a myriad of procedural demands as prescribed in organisational policies.
+It is also of importance that leaders are clearly visible on the front line too.
 Colleagues will be grateful to see the leader digging in like the rest of them and the maintenance of a high profile close to those in crisis will help the distressed to feel valued, and the angry to see a clear and decisive response.
 If the critical incident is of such a nature that it requires a lot of resources, then a leader should be specifically appointed to be available for colleagues.

 It’s easy but wrong to minimise the distress and suffering of others in order to try and ‘bump’ people through a crisis.
 If colleagues’ thoughts, feelings or reactions are devalued then so would we devalue the person.
 Let people experience their upset, without criticism, without judgement, and without penalty.
 Be sensitive.